3dem/emhub/emhub/templates/pages/welcome.md

 ## 2. Create Bookings

-One of the main use of the EMHub is to booking instruments for sample preparation, data collection and image processing support.
+One of the main use of the EMHub is booking instruments for sample preparation, data collection and image processing support.

 ### 2.1 Booking Calendar
-After an user is logged in, it is possible to go the **Booking Calendar** (e.g October 2020 below):
+Once logged in, it is possible to go the **Booking Calendar** (e.g October 2020 below):

 <img width="100%" src="https://github.com/delarosatrevin/scipion-session/wiki/images/booking_calendar.png">